jorishr/notes-on-javascript/_functions/native_functions/string_methods.md

 "hello".slice(1) //-> "ello"
 "hello".slice() //-> "hello"
 ```
-The split method splits strings into parts using a seperation character and returns an array.
-Example, `str.split` a sentence string into seperate words using space as a seperator:
+The split method splits strings into parts using a separation character and returns an array.
+Example, `str.split` a sentence string into separate words using space as a separator:
 ```js
 "hello world, it's me!".split(" ")
 // -> ["hello", "world", "it's", "me"]